Do you want to give your kids a voice?

 Another option for kids and divorce is to allow the child to articulate her feelings in a joint session with a therapist and parents.
 The therapist can help everyone find ways to work together for the good of the child.
-You can also trust that the mental health professional will take care to prevent the conversation from becoming inappropriate.
-It can be a safe and productive way to promote healthy dialogue and to appropriately empower your child.
+You can also trust that a mental health professional will take care to prevent the talk from becoming inappropriate.
+It can be a safe way to promote healthy dialogue and to appropriately empower your child.

 With Kids and Divorce, Use a Collaborative Child Specialist.

 In Collaborative Practice, we use neutral child specialists to make sure that the parenting plan will protect the child’s needs.
 The child specialist is a mental health professional experienced in helping kids through a divorce.
 In essence, the child specialist becomes an advocate for the child’s needs.